virevolai/safeCOVID/docs/README.md

 Q. Are you sure you got everything right?

 A. I build this in two weeks to avoid a surveillance future for myself and my kids.
 I am occasionally gifted, but I am certain I did not get every detail right.
 Now is your chance to constructively amend the proposals here by creating a github issue.
-Feel free to add pull requests, or tweet/DM at me (@analyticsaurabh).
+Feel free to add pull requests, or tweet/DM at me at [@analyticsaurabh](https://twitter.com/analyticsaurabh).
 Or borrow ideas wholesale.

 I am putting forth a clear a vision of the World we need to create.
 And working code to help.